KrugerHeavyIndustries/potionstore/README.md

 -------

 Potionstore has languished for some time.
-Having a recent need for something of it's ilk I have refreshed Potion Store to support rail5 and hope to continue it's development.
+Having a recent need for something of it's ilk I have refreshed Potion Store to support rail 5.2 and hope to continue it's development.

 I may well hard fork it at some point but being rather fond of the name and branding it will remain Potion Store for now.